Skip to Main Content

 • Closing loopholes in our federal background checks system.
 An estimated 22% of US gun owners acquired their most recent firearm without a background check.
 Closing these loopholes will help ensure that prohibited purchasers, including individuals with domestic abuse and felony convictions, can’t access deadly weapons.

-• Closing loopholes in our domestic violence laws: An analysis of more than 700 mass shootings committed over the past six years revealed that nearly two-thirds were related to domestic violence.
-We must close the dangerous loopholes that allow individuals with domestic abuse or stalking misdemeanor convictions to purchase guns.
+• Closing loopholes in our domestic violence laws.
+An analysis of more than 700 mass shootings committed over the past six years revealed that nearly two-thirds were related to domestic violence.
+While the Bipartisan Safer Communities Act (BSCA) signed into law in 2022 represented an important step towards addressing these loopholes, we must take further action to protect victims and survivors of domestic violence.

-• Incentivizing states to pass extreme risk laws: An FBI study of the pre-attack behaviors of active shooters found that the average shooter displayed four to five observable and concerning behaviors over time.
+• Passing and strengthening extreme risk laws.
+An FBI study of the pre-attack behaviors of active shooters found that the average shooter displayed four to five observable and concerning behaviors over time.
 Extreme risk protection order laws empower those who know the individual in crisis best to petition the court for an order temporarily restricting their access to weapons.
+One year after the BSCA’s passage, 46 states had been awarded funding under the Byrne State Crisis Intervention Program that could be used to pass or strengthen extreme risk laws.

-• Banning large-capacity magazines: Using a large-capacity magazine, the shooter in the 2017 Las Vegas massacre was able to fire 100 rounds in just 10 seconds.
-Banning these dangerous accessories has been proven to make Americans safer: from 1994 to 2004, when the federal large-capacity magazine ban was in effect, mass shooting fatalities were 70% less likely to occur compared to the periods before and after the ban.
+• Banning large-capacity magazines.
+Using a large-capacity magazine, the shooter in the 2017 Las Vegas massacre was able to fire 100 rounds in just 10 seconds.
+Banning these dangerous accessories would make Americans safer: from 1994 to 2004, when the federal large-capacity magazine ban was in effect, mass shooting fatalities were 70% less likely compared to the periods before and after the ban.

 If we truly want to end the epidemic of mass shootings, we need to focus on evidence-based solutions supported by the majority of Americans.
 And that’s exactly what fuels our fight.